 How long does it take to heal from dental implants?

-Dental implants are a procedure that is standard care for missing teeth.
-An implant is a surgical fixture that is affixed into the jawbone and allowed to fuse with existing bone over the course of several months.
-This artificial root is allowed to serve as a bridge between existing teeth, fortifying the mouth and allowing for normal tooth and jaw function.
+Dental implants are a great option to replace missing teeth.
+An implant is a surgical fixture that is placed in the bone, and is allowed to fuse with your existing bone over the course of several months.
+These “artificial roots” can replace single or multiple missing teeth in the mouth, allowing for better chewing function and/or addressing cosmetic concerns.

-The fusion of a dental implant into the jawbone is called “osseointegration”, and it is the closest thing to a natural tooth that we have in care today.
+The fusion of a dental implant into the bone is called “osseointegration,” and it is the closest thing to a natural tooth that we have in care today.
 Thanks to innovations in dental science, the success rate of dental implants is almost 98 percent.

 Why would you need dental implants?

-Implants can be used to replace a single tooth, small sets of teeth, or even your entire mouth.
+Implants can be used to replace a single tooth, multiple teeth, or even your entire mouth.
 The goal of implant use is not only to restore function but improve overall appearance and strength as well.

-While other options for tooth replacement exist—–partials, dentures, and the like—dental implants remain the gold standard for tooth replacement.
+While other options for tooth replacement exist—partial dentures, complete dentures, and the like—dental implants remain the gold standard for tooth replacement.
 Several factors must be considered when deciding if implants are right for you.
 These factors include:

 - Health and density of the jawbone in which the implant is to be placed

 Dr. Schultz will examine your mouth and determine if implants are the right choice for you.

 The first step in a dental implant procedure involves assessing the health of the bone and soft tissues where the implant is to be placed.
 If teeth in the mouth still need to be extracted to facilitate the process, this would precede additional work.
 If a bone graft is necessary to fortify the site/sites for implant placement, the site/sites will need to heal before continuing the implantation process.